 Use the body mass index (BMI) calculator on this page to get your BMI.
 The desirable BMI range for the average person is between 18.5 and 24.9.
 If your BMI is above 25, start taking steps to lose weight today.
 Visit our "Healthy Weight, Healthy Living" page for effective and healthy ways to slim down.

 Smoking is one of the single greatest health risk factors for heart disease.
 Quitting is not easy, but there are many smoking cessation programs available.
-Your agency may provide free one-on-one support to help you quit.
-Choose your agency from the drop down menu to get started.
-If your agency isn't listed in the drop down, you still have tobacco cessation support.
 Simply visit OPM's guide to find out how to access your service.

 If you drink alcohol, do so in moderation.
 A general rule of thumb for better health is to limit yourself to one drink or fewer per day if you're a woman and two drinks or fewer per day if you're a man.
 Visit our alcohol awareness page for more information on alcohol and heart disease.